 At lunch we learnt how the Thai’s refer to the Chinese.
 As we were walking to lunch the friendly and very funny Thai guide was calling to us “ Hurry, Hurry… get food before the Chiney’s come.
 They eat a lot and make a mess”.
 It amused us greatly and throughout our trip we then noticed a common theme among the Thai’s approach to managing the ‘Chiney’s’.

 Escaping the ‘resort’ for some greenery, we headed up into the hills for an adrenaline fuelled afternoon for an off-road tour.
 Usually we would opt for a quad bike each, but this time we had the chance to buddy up and try something new to us!
 From X-Quad Samui, we hired a CF MOTO Z800 – for those in the know…

 Driving a 4×4 buggy is immensely good fun.
 So much of the fun was having Michael beside me, egging me on and being equally as silly!
 We were separated from the main group and went on our own faster paced adventure through the wilderness.
 Then ending our drive with a questionable swim under a waterfall, through an underwater tunnel and into a tranquil pool on the other side.

 Nai Yang Beach

 I can be a bit of a clumsy oaf at times.
 For a small person, I manage to walk into/trip over the smallest of obstacles (door frames are my speciality).
-One warm and sunny afternoon, strolling along the beach I may have tripped over my own feet – and may have hurt my hand…it’ll be fine.
+One warm and sunny afternoon, strolling along the beach I tripped over my own feet – and hurt my hand…”it’ll be fine” she said.